• Home |

 Is Hornady Black 6.5 Grendel worth buying?

-Yes, this ammo is accurate, reliable, and affordable for a match-grade bullet.
+Yes, this ammo is accurate, reliable, and affordable in light of its match-grade bullet.

 What is the range of Hornady Black 6.5 Grendel?

-The effective range of Hornady Black 6.5 Grendel ammo depends mostly on the length of your barrel.
-However, shooters with long-range target shooting experience should have no problem hitting targets out to 800 yards with this ammo.
+The effective range of Hornady Black 6.5 Grendel ammo depends mostly on the length of the barrel it's fired through.
+Shooters with long-range target shooting experience should have no problem hitting targets out to 800 yards with this ammo.

 What’s the difference between 6.5 Grendel and a 6.5 Creedmoor?

-The 6.5 Grendel was designed to be fired in the AR-15 platform, while the 6.5 Creedmoor was designed for long-range bolt-action rifle competitive target shooting.
+The 6.5 Grendel was designed to be fired in the AR-15 platform, whereas the longer and more powerful 6.5 Creedmoor was designed for long-range bolt-action rifle competitive target shooting (though it is often chambered in AR-10 platform rifles).
+The 6.5 Creedmoor has a significantly larger case and can therefore hold more gunpowder, giving it higher muzzle velocity and energy.

 Chris Dwulet